Today is my son’s birthday. He’s eight.

 I’m sorry about your loss: Sometimes it feels like a hollow sentiment, but any variation on this theme helps to directly acknowledge the hard place that we’re in.
 As long as it’s from your heart, we can feel that, and it does count.

-What can we do for you?: Or, Can we bring you a meal, or clean your house, or run your errands, or deal with your day-to-day details for a while?
+What can we do for you?: Or, can we bring you a meal, or clean your house, or run your errands, or deal with your day-to-day details for a while?
+Do you need help talking with funeral homes during such a tough time in your life?
 So much of our lives seem pointless in the aftermath of the death of our child, that having someone, anyone, take some of the load off of us is helpful.

 We care about you: Or, We love you and want to support you as you go through this.
 Community is so incredibly important in times like these.
 It’s so significant that it bears repeating: Community is incredibly important.
 Offering a kind word or a helping hand or a healing practice to those in our circle of humanity is how community works: We take care of our own.